zajichek/zajichek/content/authors/admin/_index.md

 superuser: true
 ---

-I am a statistician/data scientist from Central Wisconsin interested in the application of statistical methodologies and development/usage of open source data tools to solve problems for business stakeholders and researchers.
+I am a statistician/data scientist from Central Wisconsin interested in the application of statistical methodologies and development/usage of open source data tools to solve problems for individuals, businesses and organizations.